marcelpetrick/DevNotes/BeenThereSeenThat/20230911_mucpp_Cpp_concepts_ranges_and_views_NicolaiJosutties/README.md

 * comparison of gcc (bad), clang (short and readable), msvc19 (quite good)

 ### Ranges
-* so requirements can't be added toe xisting algorithms, therefore std::Sort gets superseeded now by std::ranges::sort(..)
+* so requirements can't be added to existing algorithms, therefore std::Sort gets superseded now by std::ranges::sort(..)
 * stdd:ranges::sort(coll1);
 * ten ways to call sort (various ways to call algorithms)
 * but there is a problem, because there is no policy to clean up c++ --> namespace mess